ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/dcache.md

     PMU_EVENT_INST_RETIRED,
 ```

-To trigger these events, run code that issues stores to Normal Cacheable memory such as the code below:
+To trigger these events, run code that issues stores to Normal Cacheable memory such as:

 ```C
 void stores()